 If a regulatory agency must share information, then its software system must as well.
 Fortunately, such systems are well-suited to automating the flow of information that must be shared on a regular basis.

 Regulatory agencies and their partners benefit from automated information sharing in several ways.
 Regular updates ensure that related agencies operate with the same, up-to-date information.
 Sharing data with vendors speeds up processes that rely upon fee payments, background checks and other services.
 Automated information-sharing also reduces the workload of agency staff and eliminates mistakes that could endanger the people an agency protects.

 How Does this Information Move Around?

 Interfaces allow data to be exchanged securely between an agency’s system and those of other agencies and vendors.
 Interfaces are often described as pipes that allow data to flow back and forth, but metaphors don’t capture their flexibility.
 While pipes tend to come in standard diameters, interfaces can be built to share information in many different ways and on many different schedules.

-Because examples are often more useful than analogies, below are just a few of the interfaces GL Solutions has built for child-care agencies in recent months:
+Because examples are often more useful than analogies, below are just a few of the interfaces GL Solutions has built for child-care agencies: